SaronTetra/AmperVolt/README.md

 1. IntelliJ IDEA Ultimate
 2. DataGrip 2018.3.4
 3. Postman
-4. VPS with Debian and MySQL
+4. VPS with Debian
 6. Android device with NFC and Chrome
+7. Docker

 ## Example Endpoints
 GET `/users` - gets a list of all users